zensonic/AZ-301-MicrosoftAzureArchitectDesign/Instructions/AZ-301T04_Lab_Mod02_Building Azure IaaS-Based Server Applications by using ARM.md

 > **Note**: This is necessary to account for breaking changes affecting running from Cloud Shell.

-1. In the **Cloud Shell** pane, run the following to create a variable which value designates the name of your Azure subscription:

 1. In the **Cloud Shell** pane, run the following to create a variable which value designates the name of the resource group you will use in this exercise:

     ```sh